Vitis girdiana

 Vitis girdiana is a woody vine with a coating of woolly hairs, especially on new growth.
 The woolly leaves are heart-shaped to kidney-shaped with toothed edges and sometimes shallow lobes.
 The inflorescence is a panicle of unisexual flowers.
 The fruit is a spherical black grape usually not more than 8 millimeters wide.

 It grows in canyon and streambank habitat in hills and mountains of the region.

 Uses

-Various Native American groups used the fruit.
+Various Native American groups used the fruit and seeds.
 The Kumeyaay ate the fruit fresh or dried into raisins and cooked, they also rubbed the sap on falling or thin hair to help its health and make it grow.
 The Luiseño called it Makwit and cooked the fruit for food.
 The Cahuilla used it fresh, cooked, or dried into raisins, and made it into wine.